 Other hotels in San Luis Obispo County are offering their own discounts for families: Use the promo code Back2School to get discounts on your weeknight stays at a variety of hotels around San Luis Obispo County.
 There are quite a few right in Morro Bay: Masterpiece Hotel (50 percent off your second night), La Serena Inn (three nights for the price of two), and the Best Western San Marcos Inn (20 percent off three or more weeknights).
 All deals are good through October 31.

-While you’re in the area, enhance your student’s learning by checking out the elephant seals at the Vista Point in San Simeon, seeing how sponges are grown at The Luffa Farm in Nipomo, or exploring landmarks along the Highway 1 Discovery Route History & Heritage Trail, such as two lighthouses and a swinging bridge.
+While you’re in the Central Coast, enhance your student’s learning by checking out the elephant seals at the Vista Point in San Simeon, seeing how sponges are grown at The Luffa Farm in Nipomo, or exploring landmarks along the Highway 1 Discovery Route History & Heritage Trail, such as two lighthouses and a swinging bridge.

 Distance learning got you down?
 Treat the family to a midweek getaway filled with education AND activity.
 Our Seaside Students package is the antidote for the schooling at home blues. . #seasidestudents #workfromhotel #waterfronthotel #portofinohotel #waterfront #beachfront #redondobeachhotel #visitredondo #redondobeach #staycation #tropicaldistancing